Sri Harikathe: Production

 Sisters Pooja Gandhi and Radhika Gandhi acted together for the first time with this film.
 The entire filming got completed in 45 days at a stretch.
 The main filming took place across the Coastal part of Karnataka namely Mangalore and Surathkal.
 It was revealed by the director that the film would be a thriller with the lead actress Pooja having some grey shades in her character.

 Soundtrack

 All the songs are composed and scored by Sameer Kulkarni.
-The track list consists of 6 songs penned by actor Naveen Krishna, Yogaraj Bhat, Nagathihalli Chandrashekar, M. L. Prasanna among others.
+The track list consists of 6 songs written by actor Naveen Krishna, Yogaraj Bhat, Nagathihalli Chandrashekar, M. L. Prasanna among others.

 Reception

 Critical response

 Shruti Indira Lakshminarayana of Rediff.com scored the film at 3 out of 5 stars and says "While the first half moves quickly, the movie stretches towards the end.
 The story is preachy but in a comical way.
 A scene where Pooja and Radhika hug each other despite being the 'other woman' and wife is however hard to digest.
 The onscreen sisterly act could have been done away with too.
 Watch Shriharikathe if you can ignore some of the 'machismo' dialogues that reflect gender stereo types in our society".
 A critic from Bangalore Mirror wrote "Naveen Krishna as the womaniser delivers a brilliant performance.
 His presence takes his scenes to a higher level.
 The rest of the characters, though not impressive, pass the test.
 The visuals do not strain the eyes and the music does not hamper the ears.
 So a movie you can safely plan to spend some time on".
 B S Srivani from Deccan Herald wrote "The biggest disappointment comes from watching Navin Krishna - why is this actor still on the sidelines?
 If the leisurely pace can be tolerated, “Sriharikathe” is an easy favourite pastime".